 Are You a Good Candidate for Laser Floater Removal?

-Dr. Johnson evaluates all patients for laser floater removal on an individual basis to determine their eligibility.
-He considers each patient’s circumstances, including the severity and characteristics of the floaters, their age and when they first started noticing floaters.
-All of this information helps him determine whether laser floater removal is a good option for the patient.
+We evaluate all patients for laser floater removal on an individual basis to determine their eligibility.
+We consider each patient’s circumstances, including the severity and characteristics of the floaters, their age and when they first started noticing floaters.
+All of this information helps us determine whether laser floater removal is a good option for the patient.

 Contact Intracoastal Eye

-For more information about laser floater removal with the Ellex laser, please call (910) 777-8254 or email Intracoastal Eye and request an appointment with Dr. Johnson today.
+For more information about laser floater removal with the Ellex laser, please call or email Intracoastal Eye and request an appointment with our team today.